An Equity-Aware Recommender System for Curating Art Exhibits Based on Locally-Constrained Graph Matching: Acknowledgments

 \section{Acknowledgments}

-The authors wish to thank the Data Intensive Studies Center at Tufts University for generous seed funding.
-The authors also wish to thank The Tufts University Art Galleries for inviting the authors to explore their collections and for granting access to their metadata.
+The authors with to thank Abiy Tasissa for numerous discussion that significantly shaped the technical direction of this work.
+The authors also wish to thank the Data Intensive Studies Center at Tufts University for generous seed funding and Tufts University Art Galleries for inviting the authors to explore their collections and for granting access to their metadata.